 Labor induction - Off-label

-For people who are using the medication for medical abortion or labor induction, misoprostol (Cytotec) causes the uterus to contract and empty.
+For medical abortion or labor induction, misoprostol (Cytotec) works by causing the uterus to contract and softening the cervix to help start the process.

 Source: DailyMed